0

 Saturday Only

-In its sixteenth year, Fiber Arts – Threads Through Time is held at the LIC Clubhouse and at the LIC Marina, in conjunction with the Key Peninsula Farm Tour, the oldest Farm Tour in Pierce County.
+In its seventeenth year, Fiber Arts – Threads Through Time is held at the LIC Clubhouse and at the LIC Marina, in conjunction with the Key Peninsula Farm Tour, the oldest Farm Tour in Pierce County.
 The Fiber Arts Show features more than two dozen artists who demonstrate, exhibit and sell their work.
 The full gamut of fibers, utilizing traditional techniques and modern adaptations, is on display during the one day festival.
 There is music at the Clubhouse throughout the day.
-There will be a van shuttle between the LIC and the Kauikiki Farm (parking is limited at Kauikiki).

 Inside our unique clubhouse, vendor displays include quilts, hats, bags, handwoven baskets, buttons, clothing, jewelry, rugs, wall hangings, table decorations, hand tooled leather craft, embroidery, wearable art from silk, alpaca fur and wood, Hardanger or whitework embroidery and more!
 Demonstrator displays include weaving, spinning and cross stitch.
 Outside on the LIC grounds there is an antique car show.